 Why ChatGPT Is Not a Study Tool (And What to Use Instead)

 If you're a student in 2026, you've almost certainly pasted your lecture notes into ChatGPT and asked it to generate practice questions.
-It works - kind of.
-You get a handful of multiple choice questions, some of them decent, some of them wrong, and all of them buried in a chat thread you'll never find again.
+It works — kind of.
+You get a handful of multiple choice questions, some of them decent, some questionable, and all of them buried in a chat thread you'll never find again.

 The Scrolling Problem